hmrc/agent-authorisation-api/README.md

 ```
 {
   "code": "INVITATION_NOT_FOUND",
-  "message": "The specified invitation was not found."
+  "message": "The authorisation request cannot be found."
 }
 ```